whynom/ezgrdb/README.md

 Your error is now gone and we can start writing tests.

 #### A test for tasks
 I want to show how to save data with a string, a date and a number, so I'm choosing to make a _project_.
-Hopefully, we'll be able to attach tasks to that project to show to connect two tables together eventually.
+Hopefully, we'll be able to attach tasks to that project to show how to connect two tables together eventually.

 Let's get our first test that inserts a `Project` into our database.